-I am probably like many people in that my home holds many things I cherish.
-I chose from my household items as if I was collecting shells from the shore of a beach.
+Like many people, my home holds items that I cherish.
+I chose each object as if I was collecting favorite shells at the seashore.
 Five items were chosen: An equine’s harness, a wedding present, a Dr. Marten brand men’s shoe, a cement feline doorstop, & my left hand.

 3D pen, PLA Resin, Steel, Wood, Graphite, Paint & Painter’s Tape, Fabric

 The Creative Process

 The chosen objects were individually wrapped in blue painter’s tape.
 At this stage, I noticed that these items reminded me of mummified Egyptian relics, partially because of the bright blue color but also because of the deliberate wrapping method to protect them from the heat of the pen I would use next.
 With a 3D pen, I traced intricate designs on the taped surfaces.
 I used my imagination to invent where & how these lines connected to make an intricate web around each solid form.
 This 3D pen drawing process is entirely manual, and meditative.
 The result is intentionally unique, like a fingerprint, and not for reproduction.